brandensherman/reacto/palindrome-check.md

 ### Approach

-Implement a `while` loop that continues running if the string has a length >1.
+Implement a `while` loop that continues running if the string has a length > 1.
 Slice off the first and last chars of the string and ensure they match.
 If they do not, break out of the loop and return false.
-If we are able to whittle the string down to 0 or 1 characters, return true
+If we are able to whittle the string down to 0 or 1 characters, return true.

 ### Code